za3k/za3k.com/ok-mixnet.md

 - You should never re-use a one-time pad, or all the security guarantees are gone.

 ## One-Time MACs (Perfect Authentication)
-- See [http://web.mit.edu/6.857/OldStuff/Fall97/lectures/lecture3.pdf](Ron Rivest's) lecture notes.
+- See [Ron Rivest's](http://web.mit.edu/6.857/OldStuff/Fall97/lectures/lecture3.pdf) lecture notes.
 I'm not sure if he's the original author or not.
 - Again, you can't re-use one-time keys or the security breaks.
 Again, it's perfect security.
 Again, the key is annoyingly long.
 This is probably the best you can do?
 - This combines with One-Time Pads to make a one-time pad secure against active attackers.
 - There is a magic number p, we have to do all arithmetic mod p.
 For One-Time Pads, p didn't matter.
 For One-Time MACs, we need p to be a prime.
 This is basically so that multiplication and division work the way you're used to.
 For more information, research finite fields.